AceRB-notabot/KanaShift/README.md

 It is designed for reversible masking of structured text where format preservation, visual disguise, and password-based recovery matter.

+## Performance and Tuning

+KanaShift derives its keystream using PBKDF2 to impose a configurable cost per password guess.
+The default iteration count (500,000) is chosen for short strings and interactive use.

+For longer-form text or batch processing, the iteration count can be tuned down substantially, trading brute-force resistance for throughput while preserving full reversibility and format stability.

 ### Security posture and Use cases

 KanaShift uses real cryptographic primitives to make reversal expensive, while intentionally preserving text structure and usability.
 With a strong 16-character password, guessing becomes extremely impractical.